Ease of opening a business

 By Werner van Rooyen

-South Africa was recently rated 44th when comes to the ease of doing business according to a survey that is done yearly by the World Bank.
+South Africa is currently rated 88nd when it comes to the ease of doing business according to survey that is done yearly by The World Bank.
 This is all good and well if you are an overseas investor with a lot of money and looking for new places to invest in.
-However, if you are a South African with little or no money, doing and or starting a business in South Africa can be a daunting task!
+However, if you are a South African with little or no money, doing and / or starting a business in South Africa can be a daunting task!

 To begin with, the statistics are against you when starting a business.
 It is said that 80%-90% of all new start-up businesses fail within the first two years.
 Of the remaining 10%-20% another 80% bites in the dust within the next three years.
 So of the original businesses that start out only a handful survive the first five years.
 These are scary statistics!